Saloli, Rajasthan

-Saloli is a large village located in Reni Tehsil of Alwar district, Rajasthan with total 550 families residing.
-The Saloli village has population of 2807 of which 1488 are males while 1319 are females as per Population Census 2011.
+Saloli is a large village located in Reni tehsil of Alwar district, Rajasthan with a total of 550 families residing.
+Saloli village has a population of 2807 of which 1488 are males while 1319 are females as per Population Census 2011.

-In Saloli village population of children with age 0-6 is 437 which make up 15.57% of total population of village.
+In Saloli village, the population of children ages 0-6 is 437 which make up 15.57% of total population of village.
 Average Sex Ratio of Saloli village is 886 which are lower than Rajasthan state average of 928.
 Child Sex Ratio for the Saloli as per census is 1005, higher than Rajasthan average of 888.

 Saloli village has lower literacy rate compared to Rajasthan.
-In 2011, literacy rate of Saloli village was 64.51% compared to 66.11% of Rajasthan.
-In Saloli Male literacy stands at 79.06% while female literacy rate was 47.73%.
+In 2011, the literacy rate of Saloli village was 64.51% compared to 66.11% of Rajasthan.
+In Saloli, male literacy stands at 79.06% while the female literacy rate was 47.73%.

-According to Census 2011 information the location code or village code of Saloli village is 073419.
-Saloli village is located in Rajgarh Tehsil of Alwar district in Rajasthan, India.
 It is situated 15 km away from sub-district headquarter Rajgarh and 48 km away from district headquarter Alwar.
 As per 2009 stats, Saloli village is also a gram panchayat.

-The total geographical area of village is 453 hectares.
-Saloli has a total population of 2,807 peoples.
-Rajgarh is nearest town to Saloli which is approximately 15 km away.

-As per constitution of India and Panchyati Raj Act, Saloli village is administrated by Sarpanch (Head of Village) who is elected representative of village.